 Add a feature interactively

-The Lodgings layer has 13 features: 10 huts that belong to the Department of Conservation and 3 that belong to alpine clubs.
-In addition, there are 2 resort hotels inside the park that aren't in the .csv file.
-In this section, you'll locate the first of these hotels, Dawson Falls Mountain Lodge, and add a feature to the layer.
-When you add the feature to the layer, you are actually adding it to the ENP_Lodgings feature class that is the layer's data source.
+The Lodgings layer has 12 features: nine huts that belong to the Department of Conservation and three that belong to alpine clubs.
+In addition, there are two resort hotels inside the park that aren't included in the .csv file.
+In this section, you'll locate the first of these hotels, Dawson Falls Mountain Lodge, and add a feature to the ENP_Lodgings feature class.

 - On the ribbon, on the Map tab, in the Inquiry group, click Locate .